system76/docs/content/Minecraft-Server-Hosting.md

 Optimized: `soft: 28, hard: 96`

 #### `hopper.disable-move-event`
-Hoppers are great for item transport but they can cause lag and this otimisation will grealy redusing the `InventoryMoveItemEvent`s that occure on hoppers.
+Hoppers are great for item transport but they can cause lag and this optimisation will greatly reducing the `InventoryMoveItemEvent`s that occurs on hoppers.

 Default: `false`
 Optimized: `true`